naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Hornet Glare: **[looks at the moving barrel and then shrugs]** Must be inspecting all of the rum or somethin'.

-Magma Angry: Ah, good for that lad.
+Magma Happy: Ah, good for that lad.
 Looking out for our ship in such dire times!

-Hornet: Yeah, we can take them on ourseives anyways!
+Hornet: Yeah, we can take them on ourselves anyways!

 Magma Happy: Yer right.
 Arr! **ATTACK!!!**